cssxn/UserChoiceLatestHash/README.md

 Typical fields in the output:

 - `choice`
-  Shows whether the tool matched `UserChoiceLatest` or fell back to `UserChoice`.
+  Shows whether the tool matched `UserChoiceLatest`.
 - `registry_hash`
   The current hash stored in the registry.
 - `computed_hash`